mikemadden42/shell-utils/README.md

 shellcheck *.sh
 ```

-These scripts scripts only work on macOS:
+These scripts only work on macOS:
 - ls-battery.sh
 - set-volume.sh